- Provides a clean feeling

 In line with this, my normal tooth brushing pattern remained, cleaning my teeth twice a day for 2 minutes with an Oral-B electric toothbrush, the Advanced Power with Oral-B 3D White toothpaste.

 Summary How I tested the mouthwash

-- Test lasted for 1 weeks (7 days)
+- The test lasted for 1 week (7 days)